ttm/joyce/latex/notes.md

 * expose the tables of formation of the principal components?
 * explain what is the taxonomic tree for one to understand what is a synset depth
+* expose the values of indivual engenvalues
+* Bible or bible?

 * Figures